 Trigram Zhen is one masculine line beneath two feminine lines, where the masculine tends to move while the feminine remains still; therefore it is quaking and rumbling like thunder.
-The thunder arouses all beings and inspires them to move; therefore trigram Zhen is signified as to move.
+Thunder arouses all beings and inspires them to move; therefore trigram Zhen is signified as to move.
 Hexagram Zhen is composed of double thundering; it crashes repeatedly enlivening people who feel trepidation as well.

 The reverse hexagram of Zhen is Gen (52), to remain still like a mountain.
 Its inner hexagram Jian3 (39) signifies difficulty in proceeding, and its changing hexagram Xun (57) prostrates itself, exhibiting humility and devotion.
 Therefore the eldest son moves through terrifying conditions yet must remain calm and composed; he must prepare himself properly as there are many difficulties to overcome.
 After having undergone all challenges, he will become humble and devout in leading the country.

-Zhen is the thunder; it inspires all life but also makes people feel fearful (like the rage of Heaven).
-The one in charge of worshiping remains composed and laughs through the thunder.
+Zhen is thunder; it inspires all life but also makes people feel fearful (like the rage of Heaven).
+The one in charge of worshiping remains composed and laughs through thunder.
 The thunder is terribly powerful but won’t cause him to panic and drop the ritual spoon and wine during the sacrificial ceremony. 虩xi4 is a gecko; 虩虩 depicts a kind of shock and dread like a gecko dropping its tail and running for its life when threatened.

 The inner upper trigram Kan (the abyss, water) is peril, while the inner lower trigram Gen (keeping still, the mountain) signifies composure and calm.
 The ritual spoon is used to take food from Ding (the cauldron); the ritual spoon and wine are held personally by the chief worshiper to entertain Heaven and the ancestors.

-Commentary on the image: Thundering repeatedly; Zhen.
-A gentleman in accordance with this, fearfully reflects on himself and then cultivates himself accordingly.
+Commentary on the image: Thundering repeatedly: Zhen.
+A gentleman, in accordance with this, fearfully reflects on himself and then cultivates himself accordingly.

 Thunder sounds, one crash after another, which makes the gentleman feel fearful; he reflects on whether he has done anything wrong to anger Heaven.